 Oklahoma’s first constitution, adopted in July 1907, created the Office of Sheriff as an elected official in each county.
 The concepts of “county” and “Sheriff” were essentially the same as they had been during the previous 900 years of English legal history.
 Because of the English heritage of the American colonies, the new United States adopted the English law and legal institutions as its own.

 Oklahoma’s constitution has been revised several times through the years, but the constitutional provisions establishing the Office of Sheriff remains the same as it was in 1907, which, in turn, is strikingly similar to the functioning of the Office of Sheriff at the time of Alfred the Great and William the Conqueror.
 The major difference, of course, is that the Kings of England appointed their Sheriffs.
 From the earliest times in America, our Sheriffs have been elected by the people to serve as the principal law enforcement officer of each county.

-Jesse James was first sworn in as Latimer County Sheriff on September 4th, 2012.
+Adam Woodruff was first sworn in as Latimer County Sheriff on January 4th, 2021.
 Clearly, the Sheriff is the only viable officer remaining of the ancient offices, and his contemporary responsibility as conservator of the peace has been influenced greatly by modern society.
 As the crossbow gave way to the primitive flintlock, the Sheriff is not unaccustomed to change.
 But now, perhaps more than ever before in history, law enforcement if faced with complex, moving, rapid changes in methodology, technology, and social attitudes.
 As Thomas Jefferson wrote in his THE VALUE OF CONSTITUTIONS, “the Office of Sheriff is the most important of all the executive offices of the county.”